Spirent/iTest-assets/Libraries/DUTs/Community/di_cmts_cisco/README.md

 Argument | Description
 ------------ | -------------
-cmMac | MAC Address of CM in form xxxx.xxxx.xxxx
+cmMac | MAC Address of CM in form xxxx.xxxx.xxxx<br>
 ### showCableModemQos
 Get detailed information on a modem's several service flows including provisioned and real time data rates.
 Runs "show cable modem qos" on the CMTS for a single modem.
 Returns the raw output.